SecuritySamurai-X/SARA/README.md

 # SARA - Smart Assistant for Reminders and Authentication

-SARA is a secure, voice-enabled, multilingual reminder system designed for medical and caregiving use cases.
+SARA is a secure, multilingual reminder system designed for medical and caregiving use cases.

 ## 🔐 Features
 💬 Voice-based medication and appointment reminders